-Currently, there are no laws or regulations against holding, buying, or selling Bitcoin and other cryptocurrencies.
-However, with the continued growth of crypto, governments and central banks will at some point look to put regulations and restrictions in place.
+Currently, no laws or regulations exist against holding, buying, or selling Bitcoin and other cryptocurrencies in Ireland.
+However, with the continued growth of crypto, governments and central banks will, at some point, look to put regulations and restrictions in place.

 Is Bitcoin legal tender in Ireland?